 LARRY ABRAMSON: KAUST rises from the desert north of Jeddah, Saudi Arabia, like the secret research lab in a James Bond movie.
 The desert blooms here, thanks to a private desalination plant and an army of gardeners.
 With a private Red Sea beach, knock-your-socks-off architecture and world-class labs, KAUST hopes to lure the world's brainiest scientists to this Xanadu for nerds.
 KAUST President, Choon Fong Shih, says this isn't a university in the traditional sense.

-ABRAMSON: That word global is thrown around a lot in higher education these days.
+ABRAMSON: That word - global - is thrown around a lot in higher education these days.
 Every university is trying to spread its wings and go international.
 What's different at KAUST?
-Well, for one thing money.
+Well, for one thing - money.
 Money can buy some very nice science toys.

-Professor STEVE CUTCHIN: So, this one here is a slice of a rat's brain stained in red, green and blue fluorescent dies.
+STEVE CUTCHIN: So, this one here is a slice of a rat's brain stained in red, green and blue fluorescent dies.
 And right now you're looking at...

 ABRAMSON: Steve Cutchin manages the visualization lab at KAUST.
 He's standing in front of a room-sized video screen that shows a microscopic view of a rat's brain with stunning clarity.
 Cutchin says this display also enables smooth video conferencing to anywhere in the world, including with his former home campus at the University of California, San Diego, halfway around the globe.

-Prof. CUTCHIN: The really driving idea behind this, in all of this, is the ability to do this collaboration and hold meetings with people, like you're talking to Washington, D.C., talking to Japan.
+CUTCHIN: The really driving idea behind this, in all of this, is the ability to do this collaboration and hold meetings with people, like you're talking to Washington, D.C., talking to Japan.
 And they're effectively just in the room or down the building.

 ABRAMSON: There's something else KAUST's huge budget can buy, according to David Keyes, dean of math and computer sciences.

-At the same time, KAUST is trying to blow up the internal structures that often lead to internecine battles at traditional universities.
+ABRAMSON: At the same time, KAUST is trying to blow up the internal structures that often lead to internecine battles at traditional universities.
 For example, there are no departments here.
 Instead, David Keyes says, KAUST pursues a mission oriented strategy.

-Dr. KEYES: A mission-oriented program might be solar energy, as opposed to chemistry, physics, math, computer science - other things that are the disciplines that feed into that group.
+KEYES: A mission-oriented program might be solar energy, as opposed to chemistry, physics, math, computer science - other things that are the disciplines that feed into that group.

-Computer science student Luca Passone is Italian and studied in England.
+ABRAMSON: Computer science student Luca Passone is Italian and studied in England.
 He says he came prepared to do without, but instead was overwhelmed by the amenities.

-The university's relationship to the kingdom and to Islam are complicated at best.
+ABRAMSON: The university's relationship to the kingdom and to Islam are complicated at best.
 KAUST's PR man, Christopher Sands, shows me around the KAUST museum, which harkens back to the Arab world's golden age of learning a millennium ago.

-Sands says there are five separate mosques on campus, which accommodate thousands.
+ABRAMSON: Sands says there are five separate mosques on campus, which accommodate thousands.
 But there is no place here, on or off campus, for other faiths to worship.

-Mr. SANDS: People are free to worship.
+SANDS: People are free to worship.
 There aren't any official facilities for it, but people do worship in the way they wish.

-Larry Abramson, NPR News.
+ABRAMSON: Larry Abramson, NPR News.

 INSKEEP: This is NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.